3C277.1 e-MERLIN workshop: Part 1 - Calibration

 calwt=False,

-applymode='calonly', # Test, so don't change the weights or flag data with failed solutions
+applymode='calonly', # So we don't change the weights or flag data with failed solutions

 gaintable=['**','**'], # Enter the names of the tables used to calibrate the bandpass